quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part25_10.6.2_Wonders.md

 :p How do we calculate the unit eigenvector and eigenvalues of the covariance matrix?
 ??x
-We can use NumPy's `linalg.eig` function to compute the eigenvalues and eigenvectors of the covariance matrix \( C \).
+We can use NumPy's `linalg.eig` function to compute the eigenvalues and eigenvectors of the covariance matrix $C$.
 The eigenvectors are normalized to have a unit length.

 ```python
 import numpy as np